 Sally's work as a humanitarian has been well-documented, especially during the war in Bosnia where she crossed the front lines in an ambulance to rescue injured children from besieged areas.
 Amidst the carnage and the chaos, she managed to negotiate ceasefires in areas where others had failed and her evacuation missions saved hundreds of children.

 In 2008 Sally became a Goodwill Ambassador for Children of Peace, a British based charity dedicated to building friendship trust and reconciliation between Israeli and Palestinian Children.
-In 2012 Sally carried the Olympic Flag for Peace and Justice alongside Mohammed Ali and Secretary General of the United Nations, Ban Ki-moon at the Opening Ceremony of the London Olympic Games.
+In 2012 Sally carried the Olympic Flag for Peace and Justice at the Opening Ceremony of the London Olympic Games.
 Sally is Patron of Faith Matters, an organisation working with faith communities to counter extremism, supporting integration & challenging hatred.
-In 2015 she founded Save A Child and has spent the past four years helping sick and injured children in Northern Iraq.
+In 2016 she founded Save A Child and spent the past four years helping sick and injured children in Syria and Northern Iraq.

 Sally has received several awards for her work in conflict zones including the McWhirter Award for Bravery, Unsung Heroes, The Variety Club of Great Britain and the Women of the Year-Mimosa Award Sicily.